Type of institution: University/Higher Education Institution

 Standard entry requirements

-Accredited by the Osteopathy Board of Australia.
+The Master of Osteopathic Medicine is accredited by the Osteopathy Board of Australia.
 Graduates may apply to become a registered osteopath.
-They are eligible for professional membership with Osteopathy Australia (OA).
+Graduates of the course are eligible for professional membership with Osteopathy Australia (OA).

 The first stage of this course is the Bachelor of Clinical Sciences (with a double major - Osteopathic Studies; and Human Structure and Function) at Southern Cross University, or equivalent.